Holiday shopping season picking up in Red Deer - Red Deer Advocate

 Rosie Frew, manager at Suzanne’s at Parkland Mall, is not convinced the economy has turned around.
 She said her sales numbers were worse this year than last year.

-Frew said the store is a high-end destination store with Canadian clothing which customers won’t find online.
-She said that could be why shopping there would be considered a ‘luxury thing’ to do which is hard during a downturn.
+Frew said the store is a high-end destination store with Canadian clothing, which customers won’t find online.
+She said that could be why shopping there would be considered a “luxury thing” to do, which is hard during a downturn.

-Over at Bower Place, Tammy Sutter, service manager at Chatters Hair Salon said she hasn’t seen an increase in sales.
+Over at Bower Place, Tammy Sutter, service manager at Chatters Hair Salon, said she hasn’t seen an increase in sales.
 She said although shopping local would mean supporting local businesses, she believes shoppers like to shop online because it’s convenient.
 She said foot traffic is about the same in the mall as it was last year.

-Jared Priegnitz, retail manager at Journeys at the Bower mall said sales have been going up in the last couple weeks with more people out and about shopping.
-Although, he wasn’t at the store last year, he has seen the sales numbers and they show a growth this year.
+Jared Priegnitz, retail manager at Journeys at the Bower mall, said sales have been going up in the past couple weeks with more people out and about shopping.
+While he wasn’t at the store last year, he has seen the sales numbers and they show a growth this year.

 “Everything is continuously growing up — our sales as well as traffic,” he said.